AdobeDocs/experience-manager-learn.en/help/sites/page-authoring/creating-page-feature-video-use.md

 # Creating a Page {#creating-page-aem-sites}

-The following video highlights how to create a site page using template editor, introduces page editor features, and shows how to manage a page in Adobe Experience Manager.
+The following video highlights how to create a site page based on a template, introduces page editor features, and shows how to manage a page in Adobe Experience Manager.

 >[!VIDEO](https://video.tv.adobe.com/v/28692/?quality=12)